VC Cell Therapy Inc.

 Development and Clinical Applications of Retinal Organoids

-Retinal organoids are three-dimensional constructs that replicate the structure of in vivo retinas.
-They can be produced in vitro from embryonic stem (ES) cells or induced pluripotent stem (iPS) cells, facilitated by specific soluble factors that induce differentiation.
-Interestingly, these organoids mimic the natural progression of retinal development, establishing a complex three-layered structure comprising the outer nuclear layer, inner nuclear layer, and ganglion cell layer.
+Retinal organoids are 3D constructs that replicate the structure of in vivo retinas.
+They can be produced in vitro from ES or iPS cells, facilitated by specific soluble factors that induce differentiation.
+Interestingly, these organoids mimic the natural progression of retinal development, establishing a complex three-layered structure comprising of the outer nuclear layer, inner nuclear layer, and ganglion cell layer.
 During this process, all cell types, including photoreceptor cells, differentiate from retinal progenitor cells.

 Retinal organoids can be produced utilizing different soluble factors.
-A popular strategy involves guiding differentiation from ES/iPS cells to the retina via the neural ectoderm.
-Our research employs a method utilizing Bone Morphogenetic Protein 4 (BMP4), part of the Transforming Growth Factor-beta (TGFβ) family.
+A popular strategy involves differentiating ES/iPS cells to the retina via the neural ectoderm.
+Our research employs a method utilizing Bone Morphogenetic Protein 4 (BMP4), a part of the Transforming Growth Factor-beta (TGFβ) family.
 We use the Serum-free Floating culture of Embryoid Body-like aggregates with quick reaggregation (SFEBq) technique, where ES/iPS cell aggregates are suspended, and BMP4 is applied to induce differentiation towards retinal cells.
-This approach has enabled the production of high-quality retinal organoids, and it was instrumental in the world’s first transplantation of an iPS cell-derived retinal sheet into a patient with retinitis pigmentosa in 2020 at Kobe Eye Center Hospital.
+This approach has enabled the production of high-quality retinal organoids, which was instrumental in the world’s first transplantation of an iPS cell-derived retinal sheet into a patient with RP in 2020 at the Kobe City Eye Hospital.
 Our ongoing efforts are centered around using this technique to develop larger retinal organoids for transplantation.

 Furthermore, retinal organoids differentiated from iPS cells of patients with retinal degenerative diseases offer potential tools for pathology analysis and for developing treatments to halt disease progression.
-Our aim is to leverage retinal organoids as transplant tissues, targeting the restoration of lost vision and visual fields.
+We aim to leverage retinal organoids as transplant tissues, targeting the restoration of lost vision and visual fields.

-We have further assessed the restoration of vision by conducting behavioral experiments.
+Behavioral experiments were meticulously carried out to evaluate restoration of vision.
 In one experiment, retinal organoids derived from mouse iPS cells were transplanted into mice with end-stage photoreceptor degeneration.
 The transplant recipients exhibited a response to light in shuttle avoidance tests, reflecting a successful integration of the transplanted photoreceptor cells and their physiological response to light.
 In a separate study, human retinal organoid-derived sheet transplants were applied to monkeys with artificially induced photoreceptor degeneration.
 The results from visually-guided saccades (VGS) tests suggested noticeable improvements in the visual field, further affirming the potential of our transplant approach in restoring light-induced behavior.

-At present, our transplantation technique involves the use of retinal sheets that are derived from induced pluripotent stem (iPS) cell-generated retinal organoids.
+At present, our transplantation technique involves the use of retinal sheets derived from iPS cells.
 During transplantation, these sheets are primarily composed of retinal and photoreceptor precursor cells.
 Post-transplantation, these cells mature into photoreceptors and differentiate into secondary neurons such as bipolar and horizontal cells, as well as Müller glial cells.
-Our method of transplanting retinal sheets, which maintains the polarity of the immature tissue, has been found to offer consistent long-term integration and stability of the transplanted photoreceptor cells, a feature that distinguishes it from transplantation methods using purified photoreceptor cells in suspension.
+Our method of transplanting retinal sheets, offers consistent long-term integration and stability of the transplanted photoreceptor cells, a feature that distinguishes it from other transplantation methods using purified photoreceptor cells in suspension.

 Cell Manufacturing Technology